MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## HR Support

-HR Support bot is a friendly Q&A bot that brings a support professional/expert from the HR team in the loop when it is unable to help.
+HR Support bot is a friendly Q&A bot that brings a support professional or expert from the HR team in the loop when it is unable to help.
 One can ask the bot a question and the bot responds with an answer if it is contained in the knowledge base.
 If not, the bot allows the user to submit a query which then gets posted in a pre-configured team of experts who are help to provide support by acting upon the notifications from within their team itself.
-Additionally, the bot suggests links to recommended HR policies/questions by searching for pre-configured tags in the question.
-These tiles can also be found in the associated tab as a quick reference.
-HR Support works well for light weight QnA and to provide quick support when launching new projects/initiatives in the organization.
+Additionally, the bot suggests links to recommended HR policies or questions by searching for pre-configured tags in the question.
+These tiles are found in the associated tab as a quick reference.
+HR Support works well for light weight Q&A and to provide quick support when launching new projects or initiatives in the organization.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-hrsupport-app)